Learn to Scull

 • Takes a boat out properly

-• bring boat down, bow ball facing out towards lake, being careful not to bump the boat on the dock.
-Place boat on windward side of dock if possible.
+• Brings boat down, bow ball facing away from boathouse (at Easter)/ upstream (at River), being careful not to bump the boat

 • Enters boat properly